-Living in Florida has its perks, but there are a few drawbacks like the oppressive heat and humidity.
+Living in Jacksonville has its perks, but there are a few drawbacks like the oppressive heat and humidity.
 For most of the year, Jacksonville residents keep their homes tightly sealed.
 Even with the doors and windows shut, the humid air will find its way indoors during the summer, and the cold air sneaks inside during the winter.
 This typically occurs on your home’s lower levels.
 At the same time, the air that you’ve paid to heat or cool escapes through the attic, roof, and soffits.
 That’s why efficiency experts focus on improving and tightening the home’s envelope to prevent air infiltration and energy losses.

 Benefits of Adding Extra Insulation